instana/self-hosted-backup-restore/README.md

 **This is a Blueprint for Instana Self-Hosted Custom Edition backup and restore**

-This is a document provide an example to show the backup and restore of Instana selfhosted customized eidition in Openshift Container Platform.
+This document provides an example to show the backup and restore of Instana selfhosted customized eidition in Openshift Container Platform.

 -   These steps are verified in selfhosted customized edition